luxonis/depthai-docs-website/source/pages/faq.rst

 DepthAI suppots h.264 and h.265 (HEVC) and JPEG encoding directly itself - without any host support.
 The `depthai_demo.py` script shows and example of how to access this functionality.

+In Gen2 (current main line), see our encoding examples:

+ - RGB and Mono Encoding in parallel with MobileNetSSDv2, `here <https://docs.luxonis.com/projects/api/en/latest/samples/11_rgb_encoding_mono_mobilenet/>`__.
+ - RGB and Mono Encoding in parallel with MobileNetSSDv2 and stereo depth, `here <https://docs.luxonis.com/projects/api/en/latest/samples/12_rgb_encoding_mono_mobilenet_depth/>`__.
+ - RGB, and both left/right camera encoding at maximum resolution and frame-rate, `here <https://docs.luxonis.com/projects/api/en/latest/samples/13_encoding_max_limit/>`__.

-To leverage this functionality from the command line, use the `-v` (or `--video`) command line argument as below:
+Alternatively, to leverage this functionality from the depthai_demo.py (Gen1 API) command line, use the `-v` (or `--video`) command line argument as below:

 .. code-block:: bash